Free Men (film): Release

 The film premiered at the 2011 Cannes Film Festival on 19 May 2011, and was released in France and Belgium on 28 September 2011.
 The film saw a limited (4 screens) US release on 16 March 2012, and a wider (14 screens) UK release on 25 May 2012.

 Historical review

 Although the singer Selim (Simon) Halali was indeed saved through the issuance of "Muslim" papers, there is no record to support the fact that there was a resistance network within the mosque.
 Historians Michel Renard and Daniel Lefeuvre also noted in the film several historical approximations, such as the judicial status of Algerians during the colonial era.

 Critical response

 The performance of Rahim, who starred in A Prophet (2009), was praised by critics in this film.

-In February 2013, 28 film critics gave the film an average rating of 75% on Rotten Tomatoes, while 531 users gave it an average rating of 61%.
+In February 2013, 28 film critics gave the film an average rating of 75% on Rotten Tomatoes.

 The film won the Radio-Canada Audience Award at the 2012 edition of the Cinéfranco film festival.